777arc/textbook/content/sampling.rst

 Sampling Using the PlutoSDR
 ****************************

 Sampling using the PlutoSDR's Python API is pretty straightforward.
 With any SDR app we know we must tell the SDR the center frequency, sample rate, and gain (or whether to use automatic gain control).
-There might be other details, but those three are nessesary for the SDR to have enough information to do anything.
+There might be other details, but those three are necessary for the SDR to have enough information to do anything.
 Some SDRs have a command to tell it to start sampling, while others like the Pluto will just start sampling as soon as you initialize it, and just drop the samples as the buffer fills up.
-All SDR APIs have some sort of "receive samples" function, for the pluto it's rx(), and it returns a certain number of samples, defined by the buffer size that was set beforehand.
+All SDR APIs have some sort of "receive samples" function, for the Pluto it's rx(), and it returns a certain number of samples, defined by the buffer size that was set beforehand.

 Refer to the :ref:`pluto-chapter` chapter for installing the software.
 The code below assumes you have the Pluto's Python API installed.
 This code initializes the Pluto, sets the sample rate to 1 MHz, center frequency to 100 MHz, and gain to 50 dB, with automatic gain control turned off.
 It usually doesn't matter what order you set the center frequency, gain, and sample rate.
 We tell the Pluto that we want it to give us 10,000 samples per call to rx().